ThePiyushGupta/SarcasmTargetDetection/README.md

 ## 1 - Prepare the dataset
 a.
 Use "snippets.xlsx" from Dataset folder and upload it to colab notebook.<br/>
 b.
 Use this shareable google drive link 'https://drive.google.com/drive/folders/17bSbi_sxoyWN1mGmwzwV4lje9Q3uBmbs?usp=sharing' and choose 'Add shortcut to drive'.<br/>
 c.
-Use this shareable google drive link 'https://drive.google.com/file/d/1SO4Y13N9ges5A4UM4gezgJtQMy5IjPZe/view' and choose 'Make copy', to include 'crawl-300d-2M.vec'.<br/>
+Use this shareable google drive link 'https://drive.google.com/file/d/1SO4Y13N9ges5A4UM4gezgJtQMy5IjPZe/view' and choose 'Make a copy', to include 'crawl-300d-2M.vec'.<br/>

 ## 2 - Run the code
 a.
 Open google colab and upload the 'SMDM_CodeBase.ipynb' from the code folder.<br/>